 My Kitchenaid worked perfectly for making the streusel crumbles.
 If you have a few big clumps, you can easily break them up with your fingers.

-To make the muffins, you need to start out with the wet ingredients, and then add the dry.
+To make the muffins, you need to start out with the wet ingredients.

 I find that you usually have to cook things a little longer than required in a stoneware pan.
 I baked the muffins for almost 30 minutes.
 But, they turned out perfectly.

 While the muffins are cooling, you can make the icing.

 Powdered Sugar Icing